 Genres: Amish Fiction

-Also by this author: The Beloved Christmas Quilt: Three Stories of Family, Romance, and Amish Faith, The Hawaiian Discovery, The Seekers, The Blessing, Amish Cooking Class Cookbook: Over 200 Practical Recipes for Use in Any Kitchen
+Also by this author: The Beloved Christmas Quilt: Three Stories of Family, Romance, and Amish Faith, The Hawaiian Discovery, The Brides of the Big Valley, The Seekers, The Blessing, Amish Cooking Class Cookbook: Over 200 Practical Recipes for Use in Any Kitchen

 Purchase on: Amazon, Walmart, Target, Lifeway,

 Books A Million, The Book Depository, Barnes & Noble

 Return to Amish Country in Topeka, Indiana, and the Hochstetler twin sisters who are pulled apart by life s changes.
 Elma is living alone for the first time in her life after Thelma married.
 Elma has dated some, but she wonders if she is just too picky to find love.
 Will she remain alone while Thelma moves on to build a family?
 Find out in this brand new romance from New York Times bestselling author Wanda E. Brunstetter, writing with her daughter-in-law Jean Brunstetter. "